Last Updated on April 18, 2023 by Carla Jonas

 H&M churn out new styles and items at a pace that’s already hard to keep up with and newcomers like

 Shein have brought “ultra fast fashion” to the masses.
 Shockingly, Shein releases 700-1,000 new items a day on their website.
 And as recently as June of last year, the brand became the largest fast fashion retailer in the US, beating H&M, Forever 21, and Zara.
-But like the below fast fashion facts show, the current clothing industry has major environmental impact that’s hurting the reputation of these companies and shifting consumer trends and behaviors.
+Trends come and go faster than ever (who heard of cottagecore, light academia or fairycore?).
+Like the below fast fashion facts show, the current clothing industry has major environmental impact that’s hurting the reputation of these companies and shifting consumer trends and behaviors.
 If these fast fashion companies don’t change their ways and move towards sustainable fashion, they’ll be massively contributing to climate change, excessive waste, and oceanic devastation.

 The fashion industry is one of the largest consumers of water by industry.
 Between production, maintenance, dying, cleaning, and shipping, every piece made by the fashion industry uses up a lot of water.
 This, alongside the use of synthetic fibers, is also contributing to the increased presence of microplastics in our oceans.

 The fashion industry consumes 1/10 of all water used to run factories and clean products.